cs-soc-tudublin/BitHunt-Old/docs/routing.md

     - [X] `/login` - The login page.
 This is where the player will be redirected to if they are not logged in.
     - [X] `/logout` - The logout page.
 This is where the player will be redirected to if choose to log out.
     - [X] `/register` - The register page.
 This is where the player will be redirected to if they do not have an account.
-    - [ ] `/privacy` - The privacy policy page.
+    - [X] `/privacy` - The privacy policy page.
 This is where the player will be redirected to if they want to view the privacy policy.
     - [ ] `/stage` - The stage main page, here they will scan the QR Codes to be redirected to a specific stage.
         - [ ] `/stage/:id` - This is where players are sent when they scan a QR Code, here they solve a puzzle and are given a clue to the next stage.
     - [ ] `/leaderboard` - The leaderboard page.
 This is where the player will be redirected to if they want to view the leaderboard.
+Users not willing to share their Names will be given 'Anonymous [Duck Species]' as a placeholder.

 ## Admin Routes